OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 - Excel - Data Visualisation
   - [Download here](https://microsoft.com)

-### Database and Data Preparation
+### Data Preparation:

-In the initial data preparation phase, I performed the following tasks:
+In the initial data preparation works, I performed the following tasks:

+1. Database Creation
+2. Tables Creation, including assignment of Primary and Foreign Keys
+3. Preparation of an Entity-Relationship Diagram
-1. Data loading and inspection.
+4. Data loading and inspection.
-2.

 ### Exploratory Data Analysis (EDA)

-EDA involved exploring the sales data to answer key questions, such as:
+EDA involved exploring the commercial data to answer key questions, such as:

 - What is the overall sales trend?
 - Which products are top sellers?